 Unfortunately for this scenario, Lindemann is not a stupid cat, and he has caught on to each of the application methods I have tried after one successful dosing.
-Here are the methods that were successful at least one time, though:
+There are some methods I've tried that were successful at least once.

 - Crushed inside his favorite canned food.